Product4 min read

 Build the core loop first

-Every product has a core loop.
-The one thing the user does repeatedly.
-For a todo app, it's adding and completing tasks.
+For a todo app, the loop is adding and completing tasks.
 For an analytics tool, it's viewing a dashboard.
 For a social app, it's posting and reading.

-I shipped the first version of 21metrics with no landing page, no onboarding, and a login flow that was literally just "enter your email."
+I shipped the first version of 21metrics with no landing page, no onboarding, and a login flow that was literally "enter your email."
 The core loop worked, and that was enough to get the first 50 users.

 The finish line problem

 The last 10% of a project takes 50% of the time.
-This is where most side projects die, because you've solved the interesting problems and all that's left is the tedious stuff.
-Error handling.
-Edge cases.
-Mobile responsiveness.
-Terms of service pages.
+This is where many side projects die, because you've solved the interesting problems and all that's left is the tedious stuff.

 You have two options here.
 Either push through the tedium because you're committed to shipping, or accept that this project isn't going to ship and move on to the next thing.
 Both are valid.